stianh/gradle-jaxb-plugin/README.md

 Known issues and limitations:
 ----------------------------
 * The plugin is only tested in some very simple cases.
 * There are several XJC ant task configurations that are not exposed through the plugin at the moment.
-* The plugin is not integrated with gradle's incremental build support.